School Business Professional (Level 4)

 Who is this Apprenticeship for?

-School Business Professionals (SBPs) perform a role which is unique to schools, administering and managing the financial, site and support services within the school context.
-They provide essential support to school leadership teams, implementing their financial and business decisions.
+As a School Business Professionals (SBPs) you would perform a role which is unique to schools, administering and managing the financial, site and support services within the school context.
+You’d provide essential support to school leadership teams, implementing their financial and business decisions.

-SBPs may work in any school phase (primary, secondary, special) and in different school structures: single academy trusts, multi academy trusts (MATs), local authority-maintained schools and federations, etc. Consequently, they can work in very different settings with varying numbers of people that they report to including the headteacher or School Business Director (SBD).
-Within this context, SBPs have a shared number of roles which shape their day-to-day activity to make this a homogeneous role in schools.
+SBPs may work in any school phase (primary, secondary, special) and in different school structures: single academy trusts, multi academy trusts (MATs), local authority maintained schools and federations, etc. SBPs have a shared number of roles which shape their day-to-day activity to make this a homogeneous role in schools.
 The role typically includes:

-- Drafting and monitoring the school budget, setting up financial controls and reporting on performance to ensure best value for money is achieved; managing payroll, maintaining accounts and financial reporting to the headteacher and governors
+- drafting and monitoring the school budget, setting up financial controls and reporting on performance to ensure best value for money is achieved

-- Management of the school site to ensure that it provides a safe and suitable learning environment; procurement of goods and services to achieve best value and oversee contract management, e.g. staff, catering and maintenance contracts
+- management of the school site to ensure that it provides a safe and suitable learning environment; procurement of goods and services to achieve best value and oversee contract management

-- Responsibility for managing office and other support staff and for developing and maintaining effective administrative systems, e.g. student record-keeping systems; implementation of school HR processes
+- responsibility for managing office and other support staff and for developing and maintaining effective administrative systems

 There is a range of job titles that this occupational profile relates to including a School Business Manager, HR Manager, Finance Manager, Office Manager, School Administrator, Business Support Officer, Bursar, etc.